The Best Things to do over Christmas in Galway

 For more information click here.

-You will find little huts with gift ideas such as jigsaws and wooden toys, jewellery and ceramics.
-There’s actually Lego figure stall where me and Eoghan spent ages looking at all the random characters you could buy.
+You will find little wooden huts with gift ideas such as jigsaws and wooden toys, jewelry, and ceramics.
+Last year there was a Lego figure stall where me and Eoghan spent ages looking at all the random characters you could buy.
 They had Lego Power Puff girls!!
 So if you know someone who likes Lego, definitely check that out.

-All around Eye Square is lit up beautifully and with the Ferris wheel in the backround, looks just like a Christmas card.
+All-around Eyre Square is lit up beautifully and with the Ferris wheel in the background, it looks just like a Christmas card.
 Take a walk around the perimeter of the square to make sure you don’t miss any stalls!

 The Christmas Markets are also the perfect place to go for light dinner before a night on the town.
 Be warned, you will be spoiled for choice, and will be tempted to have all the sweet treats instead.